Nusrat Jahan: Acting career

 She was first seen in 2017, in One, with Prosenjit Chatterjee and Yash Dasgupta, directed by Birsa Dasgupta.
 In May 2017, her next film Ami Je Ke Tomar, with Ankush Hazra and Sayantika Banerjee was released.
 On 22 September 2017, Bolo Dugga Maiki, along with Ankush Hazra was released.

 Jahan took a guest role in the 2018 film Uma followed by a role in Crisscross, directed by Birsa Dasgupta, and featuring Mimi Chakraborty, Priyanka Sarkar, Sohini Sarkar and Jaya Ahsan.
 After that, Rajiv Kumar Biswas selected her for the film Naqaab with Shakib Khan and Sayantika Banerjee.
 She danced in the song Joy Joy Durga Maa composed and featured by Jeet Gannguli, cricketer Sourav Ganguly, actress Subhashree Ganguly, Mimi Chakraborty and actor Bonny Sengupta were shown in the screen.
 This was released on the behalf of Captain TMT Bar as a promotion.

 In 2020, she appeared in Asur, with Jeet and Abir Chatterjee and then in an action film on hostage rescue operation SOS Kolkata as ATS technical head Amanda Jones along with Yash Dasgupta, Mimi Chakraborty, Ena Saha and Shantilal Mukherjee.

+In 2025, Jahan made a cameo appearance in the Bangladeshi film Borbaad, featuring in the song Chand Mama.
+The appearance marked her on-screen reunion with Shakib Khan following the success of Naqaab (2018) and marked her return to item numbers after a decade.
+The performance received widespread attention, along with praise for both Khan and her performances.